 2020 saw the return of junior football to the sports field and is hosted by Shadwell F.C.
 Juniors who play in the Garforth Under 14 and under 12’s league.
 Scholes and Barwick residents are encouraged to go along and become involved.

 Vision for the Future Project

 Latest News.
 The Scholes Pavilion Management Committee are pleased to have been awarded a grant of £6,000 from The Emmerdale Grant Fund towards the ‘Vision’ project.
-Grant applications have been submitted to several funds and it is hoped by the end of September there will be more good news with further funding being announced and reaching our target of £81,000.
+Grant funding has also been obtained from FCC Landfill Group of £43,000 and Veolia Waste Management for £38,000.
+So with a total of £87,000 the new sports facilies will be ready in Spring 2022.

 As part of the plans to address the lack of facilities for our young adults and to encourage outdoor sporting activities it has been proposed to develop the site of the former Scholes tennis courts.The plan will create a new tennis court alongside a Multi User Games Area.
 An outdoor gym area will also be created with access from the sports field.